lx-berlin/silverstripe-flags/README.md

 ## Features

-- adds up to 5 flags to any DataObject
+- adds up to 5 flags to any DataObject (Red,Orange,Yellow,Green,Blue)
 - those flags are visible in your modeladmin with each flag beeing an action that you can enable/disable with a click

 ## Install